Lovkush-A/blog/_posts/2020-07-23-europython1.md

 * This can be overwhelming, and that is normal.
 Try to automate and avoid re-inventing the wheel.
     * Use standard project template, e.g., cookie cutter data science.
     * Use tools like repo2docker. `conda instal jupyter repo2docker`, `jupyter-repo2docker "."`
+* Re-run docker image regularly.
+One benefit is making sure you have latest security patches.
+Don't do this manually, use GitHub Actions or Travis, for example.
+* Top top tips:
+    * Rebuild images frequently.
+Get security updates.
+    * Do not work as root/minimise privileges
+    * Don't use Alpine Linux.
+You are paying price for small size.
+Use buster, stretch, or Jupyter stack.
+    * Be explicit about what packages you are require, version EVERYTHING.
+    * Leverage build cache.
+Separate tasks, so you do not need to rebuild whole image for small change.
+    * Use one dockerfile per project
+    * Use multi-stage builds.
+f   * Make images identifiable
+    * Use repo2docker
+    * Automate.
+Do not build/push manually
+    * Use a linter.
+E.g. VSCode has docker extension

+### My thoughts
+A lot of this went over my head.
+The main lesson I learnt is that I should expect things to be tricky when I eventually do start using Docker.
+I will refer back to this video when I do start using Docker.